aucad/cge/README.md

 **We present an approach to introduce constraints to unconstrained adversarial machine learning evasion attacks.
 The technique is founded on a constraint validation algorithm, _Contraint Guaranteed Evasion_ (CGE), that guarantees generated adversarial examples also satisfy domain constraints.**

-This repository includes the full CGE implemenation, and an experimental setup for running various adversarial evasion attacks, enhanced with CGE, on different data sets and victim classifiers.
+This repository includes a full CGE implemenation, and an experimental setup for running various adversarial evasion attacks, enhanced with CGE, on different data sets and victim classifiers.

 **Experiment options**